Retirement FAQs

 Can I retire before 65?

 One of the reasons people wait to retire until 65 is because that is when you can file for Medicare.
 Love it or hate it, the Affordable Care Act (ACA) made an impact on the healthcare options available to people retiring before 65.
 When you apply for health insurance through the ACA or Pennie in Pennsylvania, the exchange asks for your income.
 They do this to calculate if you are eligible for subsidies to help decrease the cost of your payments.
 If you structure your retirement income properly, you may be eligible for a decreased cost of your healthcare.
-For more info on how that works, check out our blog.

 How can I eliminate taxes for my beneficiaries?